alessandro-gentilini/knuth-interview-2006/README.md

-was always the last to finish experiments, and I would break the beakers and get chemicals on my hands and burn them and things like this, and start fires, things; it was bad, but when I got into this welding, this class where I’m supposed to do welding, it was just dreadful.
-I mean I couldn’t see, you know, I wear rather heavy glasses, and we had to wear goggles while we were welding, but the goggles wouldn’t fit over my glasses, so I couldn’t, you know, so I couldn’t wear my glasses and my goggles at the same time.
+was always the last to finish experiments, and I would break the beakers and get chemicals on my hands and burn them and things like this, and start fires, things; it was bad, but when I got into this welding, this class where I'm supposed to do welding, it was just dreadful.
+I mean I couldn't see, you know, I wear rather heavy glasses, and we had to wear goggles while we were welding, but the goggles wouldn't fit over my glasses, so I couldn't, you know, so I couldn't wear my glasses and my goggles at the same time.

-So I’m
+So I'm
-sitting there with these goggles that I can’t see very well out of, and I’ve got this electrical thing, which is thousands and thousands of volts, where I’m supposed to be welding material, but the table is way lower than I am; I’m kind of tall, and so I, and so here I’m holding this thing way out of my range, and I’m supposed to, you know, I’m supposed to get, solder things together, or whatever you call the stuff, and when I was supposed to put, to get one thing attached to another, the teacher would, you know, would pick it up and it would fall apart, by its own weight, so I was failing in welding class.
+sitting there with these goggles that I can't see very well out of, and I've got this electrical thing, which is thousands and thousands of volts, where I'm supposed to be welding material, but the table is way lower than I am; I'm kind of tall, and so I, and so here I'm holding this thing way out of my range, and I'm supposed to, you know, I'm supposed to get, solder things together, or whatever you call the stuff, and when I was supposed to put, to get one thing attached to another, the teacher would, you know, would pick it up and it would fall apart, by its own weight, so I was failing in welding class.
 And